springload/draftail/README.md

 Custom decorators follow the Draft.js [CompositeDecorator](https://draftjs.org/docs/advanced-topics-decorators.html#compositedecorator) API.

+## UI and styling

+Without custom controls, the editor has a very simple UI and its styles are relatively straightforward.
+To make sure everything works, use a CSS reset, like [Normalize.css](https://necolas.github.io/normalize.css/).

+To tweak the editor UI, Draftail uses old-fashioned stable, namespaced class names that you are free to add more styles to.
+For example, the toolbar uses `.Draftail-Toolbar`.

 ### List nesting levels

 Draft.js only provides [default styles](https://github.com/facebook/draft-js/blob/3689a93c85786b6a3fb8a3434e9c700661a8ba02/src/component/utils/DraftStyleDefault.css#L46) for list nesting up to five levels (depth 0 to 4).
 If you want to allow more nesting, you will need to add the list styles.